 - Seek medical treatment for your child.
 This is especially important if your child is too young to tell you what happened.
 A medical professional can help identify injuries and possible causes.

 - File an incident report with the daycare as soon as possible.
 Depending on the circumstances and the administrator’s actions, you may also want to find an alternative daycare for your child.

 - Contact a daycare injury attorney who can guide you through the process.
 It’s crucial to pursue these cases because there are children at the daycare who are vulnerable to the same kind of abuse or neglect.
 A lawsuit can hold the daycare accountable and help put an end to this mistreatment.

-If you are looking for a daycare center for your child, we welcome you to download our free guide, 11 Tips to Help Parents Choose a Safe Daycare.
 If your child is injured because of daycare abuse, neglect, or understaffing, please call us or fill out the contact form on this page to schedule a consultation.